 - Consider urgent care or clinics for routine medical issues.
-Most clinics accept Medicare, but check those in your area in advance.
+Most clinics accept Medicare, but check the ones in your area in advance to be sure.

 - Pay for a concierge.
-Some physicians are converting their practice to a concierge model, where patients pay a monthly or annual fee and then receive certain medical services.
-This option generally is for wealthier patients who don’t want to feel like they are part of a large volume practice in which doctor-patient time is limited.
+Medical practices with a concierge model appeal primarily to wealthier patients who don’t want to feel like they are part of a large-volume practice in which doctor-patient time is limited.

 Understand your options and be proactive